okeeffed/developer-notes/manual/Kubernetes/EKS-Deploy-Stateful-EBS-App.md

 ## Cleanup of resource

 To delete all the frontend, the backend and the EBS volumes resources, run the applicable kubectl delete on all of the yaml files we have used.
+This should includes deployments, pods, secrets, pvcs etc.

 ```yaml
 kubectl delete -f NAME.yaml --namespace=ns-course